prometheus-operator/kube-prometheus/README.md

 If you are using Google's GKE product, see [cAdvisor support](docs/GKE-cadvisor-support.md).

+If you are using AWS EKS, see [AWS EKS CNI support](docs/EKS-cni-support.md)
 #### Authentication problem

 The Prometheus `/targets` page will show the kubelet job with the error `403 Unauthorized`, when token authentication is not enabled.
 Ensure, that the `--authentication-token-webhook=true` flag is enabled on all kubelet configurations.